alanreidt/react-docs-overview/README-draft.txt

 const name = 'Josh Perez';
 const element = <h1>Hello, {name}</h1>;

-But you cannot use statement inside JSX:
+But you cannot use statements inside JSX:
 <div>
   // Will throw a Error
   {if (showHeader) <Header />}